– Page first published June 23, 2021

 – – –

 Sam Young, speaking from Atlanta in 2021, says his 1970s records were lost at some point during seven household moves.
 His record of hitting Charlotte running suggests that he likely pressed quickly the Jackson mandate to create for Charlotte an “independent network to serve the masses, not the classes.”
 An Observer reporter in 1982 wrote that the Tuesday Forum’s first meeting was in 1980, citing an undated letter that has not been found that was reportedly sent to African American community leaders inviting them to a meeting.
-In 2015 another reporter likely used the 1982 as source for a repeat of the 1980 start date.
-Forum participants, however, have long insisted that the first Forum meetings were years earlier.
+In 2015 another reporter likely used the 1982 story as source for a repeat of the 1980 start date.
+Forum participants, however, have long insisted, as Jackie Edwards Walton does in her reminiscence above, that the first Forum meetings were years earlier.

 East Trade Street YWCA